 Government & Politics

-The course is assessed in 4 units.
-At AS, Units 1 and 2 examine British Politics looking at how power is shared and the system of British Government.
-At A2, we examine American political issues and the US system of government.
+In Year 12, students examine British Politics looking at how power is shared and the system of British Government.
+In Year 13, we examine American political issues and the US system of government.

 Government and Politics is a popular A-level choice which is very well respected by all universities.
 It complements subjects such as History, English and Philosophy and Ethics and will give you the knowledge and skills necessary for higher education.
 By end of the course you will learn how to investigate, evaluate data and explain a range of views.
 Students who specialise in Government and Politics at university can go on to become journalists, political researchers, teachers, Members of Parliament and civil servants.

 Congratulations to our Year 13 students on another successful year.